Build Guide by Marcks

-You can also combine survivability with Ability Power by getting a Abyssal Scepter, although its aura is probably a better fit on a champion that is a lot less squishy and gets to be in the front of the pack.
+You can also combine survivability with Ability Power by getting a Abyssal Mask, although its aura is probably a better fit on a champion that is a lot less squishy and gets to be in the front of the pack.

 If your number of deaths are still acceptable, I choose either: Mejai's Soulstealer, Will of the Ancients, or Rabadon's Deathcap.
 The latter is the safest choice and can always be built afterwards.
 Will of the Ancients is great if you have a lot of teammates who benefit from additional AP, but as for any aura item, make sure no one in your team is building it or already has.

 Your assist count is through the roof (as it should be) and you feel like you can survive any attack.
 Mejai's Soulstealer is a great snowball item.
 Don't get it for the cooldown reduction though.
 Even if you eventually do get twenty stacks, which is unlikely, you'll be kicking so much ***, you don't even need it anymore.
 My motto is plan for situations where you can still make a difference, not for games that are already won or lost.